 R.C.
 Cook Union

 The Union includes Seymour’s Food Court, The Locker Room - with eight billiard tables and video games (including Pump It Up Dance Revolution) - and R.C.’s Lounge with a 60-inch LCD-TV.

-The original campus student union, dating to 1930, includes the Office of Community Service Learning, which oversees volunteer and outreach initiatives, and a new Office of Student Activities Hub, which houses the following:
+The original campus student union, dating to 1930, includes the Office of Community Service Learning, which oversees volunteer and outreach initiatives, and the Office of Student Activities Hub, which houses the following: